trisulnsm/trisul-scripts/lua/techniques/mrumap/README.md

 ```
 flowlookup[flowkey] = { packet_count = 88,
-						last_seen_id = 77,
+						last_seen_id = 77, .. }
-						.. }
 ```

 Now the issue is handling the maintenance of this table.
-Since,  we are dealing with a network scripting framework like Trisul, we cant be sure of getting the 'cleanup' signal or in the case of case of UDP or ICMP flows, there is no 'cleanup' signal.
+Since  we are dealing with a network scripting framework like Trisul, we cant be sure of getting the 'cleanup' signal or in the case of case of UDP or ICMP flows, there is no 'cleanup' signal.

-One common solution is to record the "last seen action" for each flow.
+One common solution is to record the "last seen" for each flow.
 Then periodically sweep the table and throw out old items say over 2 minutes old.
-This works, but the sweep operation is O(N) will stall the fast path for large tables.
+This works, but the sweep operation is O(N) which can stall the fast path for large tables.

 In Trisul we try to do better.